About Us

 Creative Energy announces its partnership with Thompson Rivers University in Kamloops to develop a low-carbon heating system for it’s existing campus, as well as for future developments for the campus.

-Work begins on the first community geo-exchange system in Ontario, a system being developed by Creative Energy at the North Oak development in Oakville, in partnership with Minto.
+Construction begins at the North Oak development in Oakville- the first community geo-exchange system in Ontario, a system being developed by Creative Energy in partnership with Minto.

 Sen̓áḵw District Energy System- Creative Energy announces partnership with the Squamish Nation to develop a sewer heat recovery district energy system at the Sen̓áḵw development, one of the world’s first large-scale net-zero housing projects.